nicolastolosa/GettingAndCleaningData/CodeBook.md

 1. name: subject  class: factor  meaning: Integer from 1 to 30 indicating the ID of the subject that performed the measure
 2. name: activity  class: factor  meaning: Name of the activity that the subject was performing when the measure took place
-3. (from column 3 to 89): features from the measures that refer to a mean or standard deviation value.
+3. (from column 3 to 6): Components X,Y,Z of features tBodyAcc-mean and tBodyAcc-std.
 For further information about features check "features_info.txt"